ccp257/AAE4011_GR/README.md

 - Short meteor compilation clips
 - Long livestream-style footage

-The compilation clips were useful for checking whether the system could detect multiple meteors in a short period.
-The livestream footage was more realistic and useful for checking whether the system remained quiet during long periods without meteor activity.
+These two test cases serve different purposes.
+The compilation clip helps us see whether the system can detect meteors when they appear more frequently, whereas the livestream footage is more useful for checking whether the system can remain quiet during long periods with no meteor activity.
+In our view, this is important as a good meteor detection system should not keep producing detections all the time, especially when most frames in reality contain nothing.

 ### Qualitative Results

-For short meteor compilation clips, the system produced sparse detection patterns with occasional spikes, which matched expectations for brief meteor events.

-For longer livestream footage, detections were even more sparse.
-This was considered a positive result, since meteor observation footage should contain many frames with no detections at all.
-When detections did appear, they were usually associated with visible streak-like events rather than constant false responses to stars or noise.
+These two test cases serve different purposes.
+The compilation clip helps us see whether the system can detect meteors when they appear more frequently, whereas the livestream footage is more useful for checking whether the system can remain quiet during long periods with no meteor activity.
+In our view, this is important as a good meteor detection system should not keep producing detections all the time, especially when most frames in reality contain nothing.

+### Observed Hardware Differences

+As mentioned earlier, we noticed that different hardware setups did not only affect training speed, but also caused slight differences in the final counting results.
+The speed difference itself was expected, but the variation in counts was something we did not initially anticipate.

+When the same test footage was processed using weights trained on different machines, the final meteor counts were close but not always exactly the same.
+This does not necessarily mean one machine is better than the other, but rather that deep learning models and tracking pipelines may be sensitive to small numerical differences.
+Since our system also uses ByteTrack to assign IDs across frames, even small changes in confidence or detection timing may eventually lead to slightly different unique counts.

 ### Practical Challenges